 The CinéStudent Film Festival, hosted by the Elk Grove Film Club, is an annual film festival dedicated to honoring the creativity of high school filmmakers in digital media and providing them with the means and substance to pursue a career in film.
 The festival features submissions in any category of video production, from narrative films to documentaries, music videos to animation.
 This is an opportunity for film lovers, film creators and community to come together in a celebration of student achievement.
 In addition to the screening of films, the festival hosts a filmmaker's reception and a red carpet event.
-The festival will be broadcast on the local Elk Grove cable channel and the internet.
+The festival will be live streamed on the night of the festival.

 The festival awards prizes in the following judged categories:

 Awards may also be given in the following categories, depending on the number of entries: